 First, congratulations!
 You’ve probably been through what feels like dozens of interviews but have finally found the candidate that is an excellent fit for your team with an equally exciting set of skills.

 As soon as your evaluation system and gut tell you the candidate is the one, communicate your excitement and talk about the next step in the process with the candidate.
 Ask them what other positions they’re interviewing for, and request that they keep you posted on the timeline and status of potentially competing offers.
-It would help if you spent time actively selling the job and your company to the candidate.
+It would help if you spent time selling the job and your company to the candidate.
 Share highlights about your culture, retention strategies, career growth, education opportunities, or other ways to support and engage your team.
-This is also your chance to be authentic and share why you enjoy working at the company.
+This is your chance to be authentic and share why you enjoy working at the company.

 Don’t underestimate the power of a pitch.
 You’ve found an incredible candidate.
 Help them see that you are the ideal company for them!

-How Can Celarity Help?
+How Can Celarity Help with Hiring?

 Celarity’s mission is to create happy careers with meaningful connections, starting with the first conversation.

-Our team works hand in hand with you early in the process on everything from finessing the job posting language to defining the ideal candidate.
+Our team works hand in hand with you early in the process on everything from finessing the job posting language, to defining the ideal candidate.
 Our goal is to bring you candidates who match the skill set of the position and the company culture and values.

 The Celarity team handles the busy work involved in hiring, including scheduling interviews, gathering references, tracking candidate timelines and competing for offers, and more!